BA (Hons), PgDip Nutrition Science and Practice, mBANT, rCNHC

 A friend of mine always used to carry my suitcases as I was so weak; now I go out of my way to lift things and test my strength.
 I might have lost health and fitness on my way into middle age but I’m going through, and hopefully beyond, middle age with a much better chance of staying healthy and mobile and with a much deeper appreciation of the simple delights that are ours for the taking.

 With renewed energy and a refreshed mind, I was able to change direction career-wise and study to become a health coach, learning how to support others as they work towards their own health/fitness/vitality goals.
 It then became apparent that I also wanted to offer more specialised help to those facing specific health challenges.
-I chose a postgraduate college with a teaching clinic – NCA in York– and gained my qualification in functional medicine and personalised nutrition.
+I chose a college with a renowned teaching clinic – NCA in York– and gained my postgraduate qualification in Nutrition Science and Practice.

 If you wish to learn more about low-carb nutrition, the Diet Doctor website is a good place to start.